smusman/Punjab-Crime-Statistics/README.md

 ### Running Instructions

 The project consists of two parts.
-1. EDA and Dashboard in tableau
+1. EDA and Dashboard in Tableau
-2. Regression Analysis in Python
+2. Regression Analysis in Python Jupyter Notebook

 To run the Tableau Dashboard download the .twb file and import to Tableau.
+Please note this dashboard has been created in Licensed Tableau Desktop.
+Therefore, it might not be compatible with Tableau public.
+Screen Shots have also been given for Tableau visualizations.

+To run the python code please install